board of directors

 John is an East Boston resident who has been committed to the work of the Chelsea Creek Action Group (a cross-Creek coalition of Chelsea and East Boston residents, organized in Chelsea by GreenRoots) for the past fifteen years and the movement for environmental, climate and transportation justice.
 Previous employment with Alternatives for Community and Environment (ACE) and the Urban Ecology Institute equip John with the knowledge, relationships and understanding of community organizing, project implementation and strategic planning that will help advance, strengthen and grow GreenRoots work.
 John’s technical capacity in GIS, database development and web-based technologies complement his program management experience in the Greater Boston area and in Central America.
 John is bilingual in Spanish and English and has a unique sense of humor.

 The Environmental Chelsea Organizers (ECO) is a team of Chelsea teens working to improve their community by engaging other youth in campaigns and projects to bring about environmental, economic and social justice.
 ECO works on projects identified by themselves or peers that are worrisome or concerning to youth.
-ECO consists of five youth from Chelsea.
+ECO consists of six youth from Chelsea.